Page Start

 7. (7) To enhance transparency and accountability, conflicts of interests (COI) among persons concerned were disclosed.

-8. (8) A search function was added on the homepage.
+8. (8) A search function was added to the website (https://www.jsom.or.jp/medical/ebm/index.html).
 Links to the web pages on which references are published were provided.

-The data sources of searches were 1) the Cochrane Library (CENTRAL), 2) Igaku Chuo Zasshi (Japana Centra Revuo Medicana [JCRM], Ichushi) web, and 3) the database offered by the Japan Kampo Medicines Manufacturers Association (JKMA).
+The data sources of the searches were two databases, Cochrane Library (CENTRAL) and Ichushi Web, as well as hand searches conducted at the Japan Kampo Medicines Manufacturers Association (JKMA).

-Structured abstracts were arranged in the order used in the International Statistical Classification of Diseases and Related Health Problems 10th Revision (ICD10).
+Structured abstracts were arranged in the order used by the International Statistical Classification of Diseases and Related Health Problems 10th Revision (ICD10).

-Finally, out of 416 references, 345 RCTs and 1 meta-analysis were prepared as structured abstracts.
-The 132 references not satisfying the inclusion criteria were listed as excluded references along with their bibliographic items and the reason for exclusion.
+Finally, out of 567 references, 465 RCTs, and 2 meta-analyses were prepared as structured abstracts.
+The 181 references not satisfying the inclusion criteria were listed as excluded references along with their bibliographic items and the reason for exclusion.

 We would appreciate your comments on compilation method, the contents of the structured abstracts, information on references not included in the report compilations, if any, and other matters.
 Please send your comments to ebm-er@jsom.or.jp